 Besides all this, Gulfoss has a very strong history.
 Many foreign investors were interested in harnessing hydroelectric power from this waterfall in the early 20th century.
 Although they would have made a lot of energy, these investors would have ruined the pure natural beauty of this waterfall.

 To help protect the waterfall, Sigríður Tómasdóttir and her lawyer, strongly protested against the construction of this plant.
 After a lot of hardship, these two along with the locals managed to conserve this waterfall for everyone to enjoy.
 The lawyer, Sveinn Bjornsson, later managed to become the first Icelandic President.

-Waterfall of the Gods or better known as, ‘Godafoss’, has a height of about 12m but an immense width of 30m.
+The waterfall of the Gods, or as it's better known as, ‘Goðafoss’, has a height of about 12m but an immense width of 30m.
 With a horseshoe shape and a very large volume of water, it is easily one of the largest and impressive waterfalls of Iceland.